telerik/fiddler-everywhere-docs/migration.md

 1. Open the preferred Fiddler application.

-    * (for Fiddler Everywhere users) Open [the latest version of the Fiddler Everywhere application](https://www.telerik.com/download/fiddler-everywhere).
+    * (for Fiddler Everywhere users) Install and open the latest version of the [Fiddler Everywhere application](https://www.telerik.com/download/fiddler-everywhere).

     * (for Fiddler Jam portal users) Open the [Fiddler Jam portal](https://jam.getfiddler.com).